amit2067/spring-boot-swagger/README.md

-# spring boot integration with swagger
+# Spring-Boot integration with Swagger

 test the swaager-ui on following URL